+CONMT 466H

-CONMT 466H Occupational Work Experience in Construction Management
+Occupational Work Experience in Construction Management

-1-4 units, 3-12 hours laboratory (GR) Course study under this section may be repeated three times.
-Acceptable for credit: CSU
+1-4 units, 3.43 - 17.15 hours laboratory (GR) Course study under this section may be repeated three times.

 Supervised employment providing opportunities in the field of construction management or a related field: Develop desirable work habits, become a productive, responsible individual, and extend education experience with on the job training.
-Course stud under this section may be repeated three times for a maximum of 16 units for occupational or a combination of general and occupational work experience education (including Regular and Alternate Plan and General/Occupational/Apprentice Work Experience).
+Students may re-enroll for a maximum of 16 units for occupational or a combination of general and occupational work experience education (including Regular and Alternate Plan and General/Occupational/Apprentice Work Experience).
 0957.00